AIS-Clemson/diffusion_prism/README.md

 ## Quick Tutorial
 1. First, please download stable-diffusion-v1-5 model file from: [https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5/resolve/main/v1-5-pruned.ckpt](https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5/resolve/main/v1-5-pruned.ckpt) and place it into the `diffusion_prism\models\ldm\stable-diffusion-v1\` folder. <br>

-2. Run `Flame_diffuser_perlin_mask.py` as a demo to show the proposed 'perlin_mask' method from the paper.
+2. Run `mask_diffuser_demo.py` as a demo to show the proposed 'perlin_mask' method from the paper.

-3. Go to [exp](exp) to check the mask-related functions such as `mask_generator.py` <br>
+3. Go to [exp](exp) to check the evaluation-related functions such as `random_forest.py` <br>
-Run `dataset_eval.py` to produce the results of FID, CLIP Score, and CLIP Confidence.
+Run `other_dataset_eval.py` to produce the results of FID, CLIP Score, and SSIM.
 It will generate annotation for the test folder as well.

 We will update more details later according to the request.
 Please contact us anytime if you have questions.